Glenelg East

 Residential development activity is lower than average in Glenelg East according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Glenelg East recorded around 13 residential properties granted approval each year.
-Over the past five financial years, from FY-21 to FY-25, approximately 69 homes were approved, with an additional 10 approved so far in FY-26.
-This results in an average of 1.4 new residents per year per dwelling constructed over these five years.
+AreaSearch analysis of ABS building approval numbers, derived from statistical area data, shows Glenelg East has averaged approximately 13 residential properties granted approval annually.
+Between financial years FY-21 and FY-25, around 69 homes were approved, with an additional 10 approved so far in FY-26.
+This results in an average of about 1.4 new residents per year per dwelling constructed over the past five financial years.

 Frequently Asked Questions - Development